NSCC Filing: https://www.sec.gov/rules/sro/nscc/2022/34-94694.pdf

 The last thing that i'll say before my final thoughts is, if you want to make some noise about this uh, like i mentioned before, i'm gon na link this reddit post in the description box down below you can comment on it uh.
 You can comment on this and tell the nscc how much this pisses you off uh that you weren't even a fourth dot.
 You weren't, even you weren't, even a freaking, a nipple hair on a chest of uh of a gorilla all right.
 This girl's got a lot of hair.

+You weren't you wearing one single hair on that freaking gorilla.
+It's not good!
+You can comment on this.
+It might take away my grand take away from this entire uh amendment to filing and they're they're sort of uh risk mitigation.
+So to speak on fire sale conditions in a stressed market scenario.
 Is this: the solution is simple right.
 The solution isn't even about the nscc stepping in to regulate no, that ain't it that the solution is lenders should not be reinvesting collateral.
 Why i'll tell you why they're greedy they want to make their money?
 They want an opportunity to to to make money on their their their loan.
 Whatever you want to do that guess what banks do in a business loan they charge an interest rate.

 There are already interest rates that are accrued right when you lend out cash or stock or securities or anything so keep that in the back of your mind, huh seems like a simple solution, and i think this is something that is definitely worth making noise about.
 So if you want to do that, uh go over here to reddit check this out reading this.
 Do you understand how important it is?
 I don't give a about transparency.
 All i care about is uh.